Hocnonsense/vcontact2/README.md

  * DIAMOND (only if using DIAMOND for PC construction)
  * ClusterONE (only if using for PC or VC construction)

-Generally you want these tools to be in your system or user PATHs. vConTACT will search these paths first before using user-defined ones.
+Generally you want these tools to be in your system or user PATHs. vConTACT will use any user-provided paths before searching through system PATHs.

 Hardware requirements *can be considerable* (exceeding 48 GB!), depending  mainly on the size and complexity of the dataset.
+(Relationship between memory requirements and sequences analyzed forthcoming)

 ## Installation

 Installing vConTACT dependencies may seem daunting, but the instructions below should work for the vast majority of users.
-While Windows is not officially supported, users have been able to run vConTACT on these machines.
+While Windows is not officially supported, users have been able to run vConTACT on these machines (usually through some sort of virtual machine).

 #### Singularity

 A singularity image is provided accompanying this documentation.
 Please use this file to create and bootstrap the vConTACT container.

 ```bash
 sudo singularity build vConTACT2.simg vConTACT2.def
 ```

 The build process can take a significant amount of time depending on available hardware and network speed.
 Builds can take anywhere from 5 to 30 minutes.
 If you see *Finalizing Singularity container* at the end of bootstrapping, you're probably good to go.

 Once built, the container can be run via: